moscagabriele/horizon-workforce-analytics/README.md

   budget used) for reference, but every dashboard figure is computed live from `Ops Timesheets` instead — keeping one source of truth for capacity numbers rather than two that could drift apart.
+- `budget_hours` is generated independently of timesheet volume, so Budget Hours Used % has no meaningful relationship between numerator and denominator.
+The measure is correct; its inputs aren't comparable.
+Task status is drawn from a distribution identical across all projects, so task completion rate cannot differ by department.
+Do not read cross-department comparisons of it.

 ## Tech Stack